THE BOGUS DOCTOR SCANDAL A DARK CHAPTER THAT THE RIBBON CANNOT ERASE MT AGRAWAL HOSPITAL: A RIBBON-CUTTING RUSH, A SCAM UNANSWERED

 The most explosive allegation remains that bogus doctors signed death certificates, raising the possibility of culpable homicide.
 Yet:

-Senior officials were cited as witnesses, not accused
+Senior officials were cited as witnesses, not accused.

-Serious IPC sections were allegedly diluted
+Serious IPC sections were allegedly diluted.

-Forensic reports, CDRs and key digital evidence are missing
+Forensic reports, CDRs, and key digital evidence are missing.

-Multiple investigative lapses flagged by the complainant remain unanswered
+Multiple investigative lapses flagged by the complainant remain unanswered.

 Election Optics Over Accountability?

 With polling around the corner, opposition leaders and civic groups allege that the inauguration is designed to influence voters in T and S wards, where public healthcare remains a decisive issue.
+The hospital reportedly remains understaffed and partially non-operational, prompting the question: Is this a healthcare milestone—or an election prop?

 The Question That Won’t Go Away

-Until accountability is fixed for fake doctors, deaths are transparently investigated, tender costs are audited, and affordable care is guaranteed, MT Agrawal Hospital will remain a symbol of institutional failure — not civic achievement.
+Until accountability is established for fake doctors, deaths are transparently investigated, tender costs are audited, and affordable care is guaranteed, MT Agrawal Hospital will remain a symbol of institutional failure—not civic achievement.
+A building can be inaugurated.
+Truth cannot be buried.

 Comments